mmoedinhas/DISS_2020/README.md

 Handles requests to the framework.
 Main usage case is sending the overall narrative file and user profile and receiving an organized story to display to the user.

 ### Story Viewer
 Viewing tool for the story.
-When uploading a overall story file, it displays the story in a graph It also validates uploaded json files against a chosen schema
+When uploading a overall story file, it displays the story in a graph.

+It also validates uploaded JSON files against a chosen schema.

 `Game` folder
 ------
 Contains all the code needed for the game to run in development mode

 ### Game Controls
-**Arrows:** move
+**Arrow keys:** move

 **Z:** interact